Sales Tax FAQs

 BeatStars collects government-mandated sales taxes on Marketplace, Pro Page, and Blaze Player transactions.

-PayPal combines the total charges, including the Marketplace Service Fee where applicable and all taxes, and labels this sum as a Partner Fee or Partner Commission.
+PayPal combines the Marketplace Service Fee (when applicable) and all taxes, and labels this sum as a Partner Fee or Partner Commission.
 The collected amounts are then allocated as follows: the Service Fee goes to BeatStars, and the Tax or VAT amount goes to BeatStars and is then distributed to the proper tax authorities.

 Buyers operating as a business in the UK or EU may receive a reverse charge VAT invoice in their BeatStars purchase receipt email.